 Retargeting gives you the chance to maximize your ad spend.
 Combining retargeting and reviews gives you the opportunity to extend the reach and influence of your reviews.

 Remember the review format I mentioned in the upsell section?
 We’re going to use that again here.
 Only we’re going to extend things further.

 Reach out to the top 5 percent of your customer base.
 Your admirers and customer evangelists, the ideal customers you’d do your very best to keep.
 You’re looking for the same three things – a five-star review, sales objections and measurable outcomes.

 We’re going to change things up.

-When you reach out to your customers, ask them if they're willing to share their thoughts in a video call.
-You can use tools like Snagit to record your calls via Skype and Google Hangouts.
+When you reach out to your customers, ask them if they’re willing to share their thoughts in a video call.
+You can use tools like Snagit to record your calls via Zoom, Microsoft Teams and Google Meet.
 Next, transcribe the call and convert their review to text.